 CBD oil is most common.
 It can be administered directly under the tongue with a dropper -although it doesn’t taste too good.

 It can also be vaped, or applied in gels or lotions for topical application on sore muscles, or taken in tablet form.

 Combat athletes around the world are waking up to the potential of CBD.
 There are dozens of CBD sponsored fighters, and several professional fighters have started their own CBD companies.
 These are just a handful of CBD ambassadors:

-> López takes CBD as a natural alternative to potentially addictive medications such as opioid painkillers.
+López takes CBD as a natural alternative to potentially addictive medications such as opioid painkillers.
 He prefers to use CBD in a cream form for topical applications that can be absorbed into muscles quickly.
-Lopez also uses CBD oil for pain relief and to relax.
+Lopez also uses CBD oil to relax.

-> CBD’s ability to enhance metabolism helped Briggs to lose 11 stone for his comeback – and he claims that it also saved his life.
+CBD’s ability to enhance metabolism helped Briggs to lose 11 stone for his comeback – and he claims that it also saved his life.
 The mood-enhancing properties of CBD reduced the depression he had been battling from childhood.
-Having used opioid painkillers for years, he says he now prefers to use natural remedies as opposed to medications that may be addictive.
+Having used opioid painkillers for years, he says he now prefers to use natural, non pharmaceutical methods to manage his pain.

-> Nate openly vaped CBD at press conference when it was still technically a banned substance.
+Nate openly vaped CBD at press conference when it was still technically a banned substance.
 Thanks to his and other athletes’ pressure World Anti Doping agency dropped the ban on CBD.
 Cannabis and THC are still banned.

 Gordon uses CBD oil ‘to relax after training and to prepare mentally and physically for the next session’.

 Subscribe to the CBD Ultra mailing list for new product information, offers and news delivered directly to your inbox.